criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

-Add/remove users to or from an audience
+Add/remove identifiers to or from a contact list.

 ### Example